ks8oh8/WorkingWithMe/README.md

 * Log off for the night with any stress or anxiety that I can help resolve for you on a call.
 I am **always** happy to take a call and help provide calm and stability where I am able to.
 My cell # is 503-427-8559 and my whatsapp is the same.

 ## Finally
-The Oxford comma rules and a '-' is a valid and helpful literary device.
-Don't @ me.
+The Oxford comma rules and a '-' is a valid and helpful literary device - don't @ me!

 ## P.S.
 Did you read this?
 What feedback do you have for me?
 Let's chat!